 The match started and Hungary scored two goals within the first 10 minutes of the match.
 The goals were scored byPuskás

 and Czibor.
 However, the Germans managed to pull back and equalized during the second ten minutes of the game.
-The second half began Hungary came out attacking in the second half and created plentiful chances but there was no goal.
+During the second half Hungary came out attacking and created plentiful chances but there were no goals.

 Route to Final: